jctanner/rhoai-hacking/docs/OPENSHIFT_NETWORKING.md

 4. **Traffic flow depends on strategy**: HostNetwork (direct binding) or LoadBalancer (via Service)
 5. **DNS management varies**: Automatic on cloud, manual or ExternalDNS on bare metal
 6. **Load balancing options**: Cloud LB (automatic), MetalLB (bare metal), or external LB
+7. **Migration is possible**: Can transition from HostNetwork to MetalLB via delete/recreate or second controller

 The system is designed to work out-of-the-box on cloud platforms while providing flexibility for bare metal deployments.